Marked points on translation surfaces: Proof of Theorem

 Now, suppose to a contradiction that $p_1$ is a zero of $\omega$ and $p_2$ is neither a zero nor an $\cM$-periodic point.
-Then the $GL(2,\bR)$ orbit closure of $(X,\omega, p_1, p_2)$ has dimension $\dim \cM+1 = \dim \cN$ and contains the set of $(X,\omega, p_1, p_2')$ where $p_2'$ is arbitrary.
+Then the $GL^+(2,\bR)$ orbit closure of $(X,\omega, p_1, p_2)$ has dimension $\dim \cM+1 = \dim \cN$ and contains the set of $(X,\omega, p_1, p_2')$ where $p_2'$ is arbitrary.

-The proof can now be concluded with either general principles or concrete arguments.
+We can now use either general principles or concrete arguments.
 The general principle is that the orbit closure of $(X,\omega, p_1, p_2)$ is contained in the boundary of $\cN$ (in the Hodge bundle over $\cM_{g,2}$), and by \cite{MirWri} or \cite{Fi1} this boundary must have dimension strictly smaller than $\dim \cN$.
 One concrete argument, which we only sketch, is that the fiber of $\cN$ over $(X,\omega)$ consists of linear submanifolds of $(X,\omega)\times (X,\omega)$ of slope $a$, and such submanifolds cannot accumulate on the set of $(X,\omega, p_1, p_2')$, which has infinite slope.
-Another concrete argument, which again we only sketch, is that the fiber of $\cN$ over $(X,\omega)$ must be a \emph{finite} union of linear submanifolds of $(X,\omega)$, because $\cN$ has finite volume. \end{proof}